-On 1 July 2019, a modification of Article 53 SCC came into effect, limiting the possibilities for an offender to avoid prosecution or punishment by making a compensation payment (see 2.2 Initiating an Investigation).
-This modification is the result of a process initiated in 2010 after certain cases raised concern about an apparent facility to escape punishment for those who could afford it.
+On 1 July 2019, a modification of Article 53 of the SCC came into effect, limiting the possibilities for an offender to avoid prosecution or punishment by making a compensation payment (see 2.2 Initiating an Investigation).
+This modification is the result of a process initiated in 2010 after certain cases raised concern about the apparent ability to escape punishment for those who could afford it.

-According to the amended version of Article 53 SCC, the criminal justice authority shall refrain from prosecuting offenders, bringing them to court or punishing them if they have made reparation for the loss, damage or injury, or made every reasonable effort to right the wrong that they have caused, and a suspended custodial sentence not exceeding one year is suitable as a penalty (versus two years in the old version), the interest in prosecution is negligible and the offender has admitted the offence (a condition that did not exist before).
+According to the amended version of Article 53 of the SCC, the criminal justice authority shall refrain from prosecuting offenders, bringing them to court or punishing them if:

+- they have made reparation for the loss, damage or injury, or made every reasonable effort to right the wrong that they have caused; - a suspended custodial sentence not exceeding one year is suitable as a penalty (versus two years in the old version); - the interest in prosecution is negligible; and - the offender has admitted the offence (a condition that did not exist before).